nathanhoad/example_dialogue_balloons/README.md

 Examples include:

-- A pixel balloon for low res games
+- A pixel balloon for low res games (with talking beeps)
 - A balloon featuring character portraits
-- A point n click adventure style dialogue system
+- A point n click adventure style dialogue system (with voice)

 ## Explainer video